-If you’re in a hurry, here’s the short answer: Iguanas can be dangerous animals.
-They have an incredibly strong tail that they can use in a whip-like manner, sharp serrated teeth and strong claws.
-However, they generally only use them in self defense and usually aren’t very aggressive towards humans if they’ve been properly raised.
-Also, they have the salmonella bacteria on their skin, which can be very dangerous to humans so make sure to wash your hands often when handling an iguana.
+It should be noted by anyone who’s considering getting a pet iguana that they can be dangerous animals.
+They have an incredibly strong tail that they can use in a whip-like manner, sharp serrated teeth, and strong claws.
+However, they generally only use them in self-defense and usually aren’t very aggressive towards humans if they’ve been properly raised.
+Also, they have salmonella bacteria on their skin, which can be very dangerous to humans so make sure to wash your hands often when handling an iguana.

 - 1 Iguanas are wild animals and can be dangerous